Skymt/PocoBuilder/README.md

         .Set(i => i.Description, "A long and poetic text about a fancy product") );

-DTOBuilder typically creates two constructors.
+DTOBuilder creates two constructors.
 The parameterized one can be reflected upon, to map values to properties in case System.Activator is preferable to DTOBuilder for instantiation.

     interfaceAsClassType.GetConstructors()[1].GetParameters()